Best short-term bond funds in December 2024

-Bond prices have been volatile in recent years as the Federal Reserve hiked interest rates to combat high inflation, but with an end to rate increases potentially in sight, investors may be able to take advantage of attractive yields in short-term bonds.
+Bond prices have been volatile in recent years as the Federal Reserve hiked interest rates to combat high inflation, but with rate cuts underway, investors may still be able to take advantage of attractive yields in short-term bonds.

 Here’s what you should know about short-term bond funds and some of the best ones to consider for your portfolio.